tlepple/data_origination_workshop/README.md

 ```
 ---
 ##### Explore the `Connect` tab in the console from a browser:
-  *  This view is only available with `Connect` processes are running.
+  *  This view is only available when `Connect` processes are running.
   ---
   ![](./images/console_view_run_connect.png)
 ---